onbernard/onbernard/README.md

 ### Hi there 👋

-My name is Onésime BERNARD and I am an undergrad at Université Paul Sabatier Toulouse (FR).
+My name is Onésime BERNARD and I am an undergrad at Université Paul Sabatier Toulouse 🇫🇷.

 I am currently following a dual bachelor in Computer Science and Mathematics.